Dynamo Dresden: Bundesliga (1991–1995)

 Matthias Maucksch made 118 Bundesliga appearances for Dynamo, more than any other player, and was manager of the club from 2009 to 2011.

 Having been among the top clubs in the East, Dynamo found life in the Bundesliga much harder, struggling both financially and on the pitch.
 They spent four years at this level, during which they were in a near-constant battle against relegation.
-Their highest placing was 13th in 1993–94, but the following year they succumbed to the drop, finishing in last place, having gone through three managers (Sigfried Held, Horst Hrubesch and Ralf Minge) during the season.
+Their highest placing was 13th in 1993–94, but the following year they were relegated, finishing in last place, having gone through three managers (Sigfried Held, Horst Hrubesch and Ralf Minge) during the season.
 To add to this, the club had accumulated debts of more than 10 million DM, and were denied a license to play in the 2.
 Bundesliga, and had to drop down to the third tier Regionalliga Nordost.
 Rolf-Jürgen Otto, the club's president was jailed for having embezzled around 3 million DM from the club.

-While many of the stars of the 1980s had moved west, some remained for Dynamo's Bundesliga tenure, including Torsten Gütschow and Hans-Uwe Pilz, while the club was able to attract players from other Eastern clubs, including Olaf Marschall, René Müller and Heiko Scholz.
+While many of the players of the 1980s had moved west, some remained for Dynamo's Bundesliga tenure, including Torsten Gütschow and Hans-Uwe Pilz, while the club was able to attract players from other Eastern clubs, including Olaf Marschall, René Müller and Heiko Scholz.
 The fall of the wall brought the influx of Dynamo's first foreign players, and the club saw internationals from Australia (Mark Schwarzer), Poland (Piotr Nowak), Russia (Stanislav Cherchesov) and Sweden (Johnny Ekström), among others.

 Ups and downs (1995–2006)

 Dynamo sought to regroup in the Regionalliga, and again looked to former players to manage the team, being led by Hans-Jürgen Kreische (1995–96), Udo Schmuck (1996) and Hartmut Schade (1996–1998), but did not seriously challenge for promotion.
 In 1998, they finished second in the table, but with 60 points: 32 behind champions Tennis Borussia Berlin.
 1999–2000 saw a restructuring of the Regionalliga: the four leagues were to be reduced to two, and Dynamo would have to finish in the top 7 to avoid relegation.
 Having finished 11th in the previous season they turned to Colin Bell, an English coach who had had some success with youth football in Germany, but he left in March 2000 after poor results and a player revolt.
-Cor Pot, a Dutchman, was brought in to replace him, and he turned the team around, but it was too late – they finished in eighth place, and were relegated to the fourth-tier Oberliga Nordost-Süd.
+Cor Pot, a Dutchman, was brought in to replace him.
+The club finished in eighth place, and were relegated to the fourth-tier Oberliga Nordost-Süd.
 By this point Dynamo were not even the top team in Dresden: Dresdner SC had returned after reunification, and finished as runners-up in the Regionalliga Nordost in 2000.